NordicSemiconductor/IOS-nRF-Mesh-Library/README.md

 ## Supported features

-1. Provisionig with all features that available in Bluetooth Mesh Profile 1.0.1, including OOB Public Key and all types of OOB.
+1. Provisioning with all features that available in Bluetooth Mesh Profile 1.0.1, including OOB Public Key and all types of OOB.
 2. Managing Provisioners, Network Keys, Application Keys, resetting network, etc.
 3. All network layers are working.
 4. Parsing Secure Network beacons.